Recognition of Prior Learning (VAE-VAP-VES)

 public

-Any person who has completed higher educationat a private or public institution or training organization in France or abroad.
+Any person who has completed higher educationat a private or public educational institution or training organization in France or abroad.

-certifications available through the VES
+certifications accessible via the VES

 For guidance with your search, you can contact theSCUIO IP, where program specialists will be happy to assist you.

-stages of the ves
+Stages of the ves

-Step 1: Form to be completed
+Step 1: Form to Fill Out

-• You may submitonly one application for the same degree during the same calendar year.
+- You may submitonly one application for the same degree during the same calendar year.

-Compiling the file
+Compiling the File

 Your file includes:

-• All applications must be submitted NO LATER THAN April 30.
+- Complete applications must be submitted NO LATER THAN April 30.

 Step 2: Administrative Registration